 CVP’s Public Sector Solutions

-The American public depends on services such as energy, education, transportation and more for their daily lives.
-CVP helps government clients navigate through the challenges of delivery these essential services.
-By leveraging cloud-based, scalable solutions, such as Mulesoft, Amazon Web Services, and Pegasystems, helping clients manage large-scale enterprise roll-outs of technology, and much more, our teams conceive and deploy e-government solutions that provide stability and adaptability in the face of Continuous Change.
+The American public depends on services such as energy, education, transportation, and more for their daily lives.
+CVP helps government clients navigate through the challenges of delivering these essential services.
+By leveraging cloud-based, scalable solutions such as Mulesoft, Amazon Web Services, and Pegasystems, helping clients manage large-scale enterprise roll-outs of technology, and much more, our teams conceive and deploy e-government solutions that provide stability and adaptability in the face of Continuous Change.
 This approach reduces friction and enhances citizen engagement with their government.

 CVP helps clients:

 - Deploy digital government solutions that align with enterprise architecture while lowering service costs

 - Ensure continuity of operations during a crisis through compliance, adaptability, and innovation

 - Set achievable, results-focused goals for visibility, metrics, and uniformity of process

 CVP has provided solutions and services to federal agencies, such as General Services Administration (GSA), US Census Bureau, National Archives, the National Institute of Standards and Technology (NIST), and Department of Agriculture (USDA).
 We’ve also helped the City of Albuquerque, the Chicago Housing Authority, and the states of Tennessee and Mississippi.